olliw42/uavcan4hobbyists/firmware binaries/README.md

 ## Fimwares ##

-Files with a "-4bl" or "-wobl" in their name require the bootloader to be installed.
+Files with a "-4bl" in their name require the bootloader to be installed.
 Install procedure:

 * Flash the bootloader using e.g. a ST-Link and the SWD pins or a USB-TLL adapter and the system bootloader.
 Also do a full erase.